JohelEGP/CppCoreGuidelines-es/CppCoreGuidelines.md

 ##### Example

-    sqrt double(double x);   // return the square root of x; x must be non-negative
+    double sqrt(double x);   // return the square root of x; x must be non-negative

     int length(const char* p);  // return the number of characters in a zero-terminated C-style string